 The Dynamic Trigger Range is designed to provide us with Trade Barriers.. i.e. a no trade zone.
 It’s when price can break out of the range that the buyers or sellers can run the ball across “Free and Clear” zones in the market.

 The wider the range, typically the more congestion the system is trying to keep us out of.
-Many times we see our best momentum breakout impulse moves when the ranges start to get narrow, around 4 points or less.

 Price Can Trend When It Moves Into The Free and Clear

 A basic concept of a trending market is that price needs to get Free and Clear of entanglements before it can really run.
-The Power E-Mini Momentum Breakout System is designed to spot these entanglements and incorporate them into the Dynamic Trigger Range.
+The Power E-Mini System is designed to spot these entanglements and incorporate them into the Dynamic Trigger Range.
 (Half the battle is knowing when to STAY OUT OF THE MARKET and NOT attempt to trade.

 This forces you to only focus on the Stronger Impulse Moves that occur when price is able to free itself of restrictions.
 Sitting on the sidelines is an important part of the trading process.

 The benefit of trading this system – is that anytime the market makes a significant move – in either direction – the system will catch it.
 Think of it as a “range breakout” system.
+Whether you are trading the Momentum Target System or the Power Scalper, the concepts are the same.
+We are looking to trade the breakouts of the Dynamic Trigger Range.

 Keep in mind the follow-through on any range-break will vary depending on multiple factors. (see below)

-The Momentum System Trade Playbook
+The Power Scalper System Trade Playbook

 Although there are probably a dozen different scenarios for how a Trade could play out after you take the entry, there are 4 main PLAYS that will occur with great frequency which we will review here.